The complete RFP toolkit: Templates and tips for success

 Now that you’ve gone through the selection process, it’s time to notify the participants.
 For the successful vendor you’ll need to send an RFP award letter.
 On the other hand, issue a proposal rejection letter to let unsuccessful vendors down easy.
 These are quick, one-page letters, but a template is still helpful.

 One of the key benefits to using an RFP toolkit is the ability to centralize and improve consistency.
-Moving your kit to the cloud enables users throughout your organization to access it from anywhere.
+Moving your kit to the cloud using RFP management software enables users throughout your organization to access it from anywhere.

 2. Formalize your process